microtrain/bootcamp/03-BashScripting/01-Basics.md

 [</> code](https://github.com/stack-x/restart_apache/commit/2557e8cc6c43736c4965e0d6aa89f3a9020ec17c) **Proof of Concept**

-Often times I like to start with a simple proof of concept, this is working code working code that either gives you a starting point or talking point.
+Often times I like to start with a simple proof of concept, this is working code that either gives you a starting point or talking point.
 I some projects proof of concept code may represent a complete working solution but may not be considered the optimal solution.

 Add *~/restart_apache* as a [new folder](https://code.visualstudio.com/docs/editor/multi-root-workspaces) in your VSC workspace and and create a new file *re.sh*.